Frequently asked questions

 • It's not possible to charge for version upgrades for the web-based portion of BandHelper because it runs in the cloud and is not installed onto your device.
 This is why cloud services are never sold based on version upgrades.
 Some cloud services are supported by advertising or by sharing your personal data, but for a professional product like BandHelper, I think a subscription is a better option.

-• One goal of BandHelper is a centralized setup, so one or two "techie" band members can set up data that the rest of the band can access with minimal effort.
+• One goal of BandHelper is a centralized setup, so one or two tech-savvy band members can set up data that the rest of the band can access with minimal effort.
 With a subscription model, this centralized setup can extend to payments: only one person has to deal with payments to activate the account, while the rest of the band simply installs the free apps to access it.

 • Selling BandHelper as an app purchased separately by each user would be okay for bands with a long-term, fixed lineup where everyone shares equally in the finances.
 But a subscription paid at the band level allows band leaders to either share the cost with their bandmates or assume the full cost themselves, and lets them add substitute players to their account without requiring that the subs purchase anything.